Windows Phone version history: Windows Phone 7.8

 Windows Phone 7.8 is the final major release of Windows Phone 7.
 It consists exclusively of user interface improvements backported from Windows Phone 8, as existing Windows Phone 7 devices cannot be upgraded due to changes to its architecture and hardware requirements.
 These include a home screen with the ability to resize live tiles, new accent color options, and an updated lock screen with support for Bing wallpapers.
 Unlike Windows Phone 8, the lock screen does not allow third-party apps to display notifications on it.
+However, the Internet Explorer Mobile of Windows Phone 7.8 still remained to Internet Explorer Mobile 9, and Windows Phone 7.8 cannot install or run apps designed for Windows Phone 8.